 If so, you are probably familiar with the NYC Marathon, held each year in November.
-You may have even just witnessed in person this year’s special race that marked the 50th anniversary of the marathon where thousands of runners took to the streets of NYC filling the air with an incomparable and emotional feeling.
-The catch phrase of the marathon is “it’ll move you” and this is undoubtably true as many people have reported welling up in tears as they travel through the City on Marathon Sunday.
+You may have even witnessed in person last year’s special race that marked the 50th anniversary of the marathon, where thousands of runners took to the streets of NYC filling the air with an incomparable and emotional feeling.
+The catch phrase of the marathon is “it’ll move you” and this is undoubtably true as many people have reported welling up in tears as they travel through the city on Marathon Sunday.

 History of the Marathon

 The New York City Road Runners running club is the yearly organizer of the event.
 The marathon has been run every year since 1970, with the exception of two years.
 Unfortunately, the COVID-19 pandemic put a halt to the yearly race in 2020.
 It was also cancelled in 2012, due to Hurricane Sandy.

 At the inaugural 1970 race, approximately 127 runners participated.
 This race was held at Central Park and a small crowd gathered to watch the event.
 Over the years, the race gained in popularity.
 In 1976, a new route was proposed in celebration of the U.S. Bicentennial.
 At this time, the race was ran through all five boroughs and continues to be ran this way today.

 The race starts in Staten Island, across the Verrazano Bridge into Brooklyn, up and into Queens, across the Queensboro Bridge to Manhattan, through the South Bronx and finally down 5th avenue to finish in Central Park.
 Runners finally exit the park near The Dakota creating a spectacular and breathtaking end to an iconic race.

 To this day, almost 2 million people line the streets of NYC for this massive event it is the largest marathon in the world.